Discord-Oxygen/Discord-Console-hacks/README.md

 <summary>Expand</summary>

 This will trick your client into thinking that you are a staff member of Discord (by modifiying the flags) and will also enable the secret experiments, Developer Options menu and more.
-(In these menus you can get secret unreleased Discord updates, emulate a different client, generate build overrides and more.)
+(In these menus you can get unreleased Discord updates, emulate a different client, generate build overrides and more.)

 ```js